makerdao/market-maker-keeper/README.md

   --rpc-timeout RPC_TIMEOUT
-                        JSON-RPC timeout (in seconds, default: 10) --eth-from ETH_FROM   Ethereum account from which to send transactions --tub-address TUB_ADDRESS
+                        JSON-RPC timeout (in seconds, default: 10) --eth-from ETH_FROM   Ethereum account from which to send transactions --exchange-address EXCHANGE_ADDRESS
-                        Ethereum address of the Tub contract --exchange-address EXCHANGE_ADDRESS
                         Ethereum address of the 0x Exchange contract --relayer-api-server RELAYER_API_SERVER
+                        Address of the 0x Relayer API --buy-token-address BUY_TOKEN_ADDRESS
+                        Ethereum address of the buy token --sell-token-address SELL_TOKEN_ADDRESS
-                        Address of the 0x Relayer API --config CONFIG       Bands configuration file --price-feed PRICE_FEED
+                        Ethereum address of the sell token --config CONFIG       Bands configuration file --price-feed PRICE_FEED
                         Source of price feed